2-channel 4K UHD video, 5.1 audio, 28:14 minutes, 2020

 or 10-15 metre wall for projection

-Commissioned by ARC Centre of Excellence for Australian Biodiversity and Heritage (CABAH).
+CABAH Art Series Commission.
+ARC Centre of Excellence for Australian Biodiversity and Heritage.